Diarica/Diarica/README.md

 - I'm working on MikuMusicQ, a refactoration of it's obselete version (WPF), for cooler UI & cross-platform.
 This is for MikuFans.
 - I'm Learning Math and Algorithms, and I will learn them well!
 - How to reach me : [Bilibili](https://space.bilibili.com/1268661715?spm_id_from=333.1296.0.0)
-- Fun fact : Introverted but extremely like Rap Music.
+- Fun fact : I like detective-based series
-- I like music, my favourite rapper is YNW Melly, hope he could be back to home soon. also I like VOCALOID.
-- I like drill recently.
+- I AM MUSIC
 - Waiting for expand...